dbieber/davidbieber.com/hugo/content/snippets/2024-03-04-conversational-spaced-repetition.md

 A few key questions arise in considering the details of this system:
 * How does an LLM determine what material it has taught you?
-* Does this system require two-sided flashcards, the same as for regular Anki-style spaced repetition, or does the conversational nature of this proposal admit a different unit of material.
+* Does this system require two-sided flashcards, the same as for regular Anki-style spaced repetition, or does the conversational nature of this proposal admit a different unit of material?
 * What is the mechanism by which an LLM can surface something proactively?
-Or does the human user need to initiate a review system?
+Or does the human user need to initiate a review session?
 * Does the spacing algorithm change as a result of the interactions being conversational, or can the older battle-tested spaced repetition algorithms be reused in this new environment?
 * Does the nature of the per-question feedback (right vs wrong; hard vs easy) change since the interactions are conversational?
 If so, this certainly necessitates changes to the spacing algorithm.
 * How do we deal with the untrustworthiness of today's LLMs?